yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ### Main Component

 This is the main component that will auto-detect your mod installations and provide scripts based on the installs listed above.
 These can dynamically create over 1.5 MILLION scripts depending on what spell/kit mods you have installed.
 You will have the option to select having either pre-buffing cast at a normal speed or an accelerated speed.
 Regardless of either option chosen, characters will stop pre-buffing if either the "B" key is pressed again or an enemy is sighted.

+#### Default Hot Keys

+"B" = Begin pre-buffing and pressing again will cancel pre-buffing prematurely.
+"D" = Toggle constantly detecting traps on/off, if able.
+"E" = Swap between melee and ranged weapons so long as they can be equipped.
+"T" = Turn on/off Cowled Wizard checks.
+Typically, players will not cast arcane spells when Cowled Wizards will intervene, this will toggle it off.
+"V" = Constantly Turn Undead when toggled on, if able.

 #### Normal Pre-Buffing Speed